Programming on Filecoin

 Token bridges

-Besides these, there are a lot more use cases that the FVM could enable, such as data access control (Medusa), retrieval and trustless reputation systems, replication workers, storage bounties, and L2 networks.
-To learn more about what you can build on top of FVM, check out our Request for Startup post.
+In addition to these, the FVM could support various other use cases, such as data access control (Medusa), trustless reputation systems, replication workers, storage bounties, and L2 networks.
+For more details on potential use cases, see our Request for Startups post.

 Filecoin EVM

-Because Filecoin nodes offer the Ethereum JSON-RPC API support, FEVM is also completely compatible with any EVM development tools, such as Hardhat, Brownie, and MetaMask.
-Most smart contracts ported to Filecoin shouldn’t require changes or auditing.
-For example, new ERC-20 tokens can be launched on the Filecoin network or bridged directly to token pools on other chains.
+Since Filecoin nodes support the Ethereum JSON-RPC API, FEVM is compatible with existing EVM development tools, such as Hardhat, Brownie, and MetaMask.
+Most smart contracts deployed to Filecoin require minimal adjustments, if any.
+For example, new ERC-20 tokens can be launched on Filecoin or bridged to other chains.

 Last updated